 "Alright, alright."
 Taichi popped the CD into the player.
 "This is what you get for being a cheesehead and skipping the first day of the campout," he said as if to the absent Yamato.
 Next to him, Hiroaki's shoulders quaked with silent laughter.

 The travelers remained enamored with their discovery the duration of the ride to Tamachi.
 Ken was waiting on the curb outside his apartment building with a single backpack.
 He looked bewildered on finding the others in such effusive high spirits.

 Though Daisuke's couldn't help but dim a bit at his appearance.
-Ken mumbled a greeting as he ducked his head through the door, the curious glance that had crossed his face gone in a flash, his manner exuding aloofness.
-But Daisuke refused to be discouraged.
-He forced himself to grin big and wide, until his cheeks hurt.
+Ken mumbled a greeting as he ducked his head through the door, the curious glance that had crossed his face gone in a flash, his manner aloof as a flyaway balloon.
+Whatever, Daisuke thought.
+He refused to be discouraged.
+He grinned big and wide, until his cheeks hurt.